 Merwin’s first collection, A Mask for Janus (Yale University Press, 1952), was selected by W. H. Auden for the Yale Series of Younger Poets.
-The collection was praised by Auden for its technical virtuosity, and bore the influence both of Graves and the medieval poetry Merwin was translating, in its focus on classical imagery and myth.
+The collection was praised by Auden for its technical virtuosity, and, with its focuses on classical imagery and myth, bore the influences both of Graves and the medieval poetry Merwin was translating.

 Merwin and Dido soon moved back to Europe and lived in London and the South of France.
 They became close friends with Sylvia Plath and Ted Hughes during this time.
 In 1968, Merwin and Dido separated, and he began living for part of the year in New York.

 In 1967, Merwin published the critically acclaimed volume, The Lice (Atheneum, 1967), followed by The Carrier of Ladders (Atheneum, 1970), for which he received the Pulitzer Prize.
 In a letter to the New York Review of Books, he declared his intention to donate the $1,000 prize to antiwar causes as a protest against the Vietnam War.
 Auden responded through his own letter that the Pulitzer judges were not a political party and had no ties to American foreign policy.